gbv/paia/paia.md

 that is being implemented.
-The specification has been created collaboratively based on use cases and taking into account existing related standards and products such as NISO Circulation Interchange Protocol (NCIP), \[X]SLNP, DLF-ILS recommendations, and ViFind ILS drivers.
+The specification has been created collaboratively based on use cases and taking into account existing related standards and products such as NISO Circulation Interchange Protocol (NCIP), \[X]SLNP, DLF-ILS recommendations, and VuFind ILS drivers among others.

 Updates and sources can be found at <http://github.com/gbv/paia>.
 The current version of this document was last modified at GIT_REVISION_DATE with revision